 EMSA (electrophoretic mobility shift assay) is a common technique employed to study protein-DNA interaction.
 We will use the WT and the MT sequences to determine binding to a transcription factor predicted to be present at the site of mutation.

-Chromatin immuno-precipitation (ChIP) assays for TFs overlapping the variant will be conducted to determine if the variant can distort TF binding.
-This would help validate the variants that are predicted to be motif breakers.
+Chromatin immuno-precipitation (ChIP) assays for TFs overlapping the variant will be conducted to determine if the variant affects TF binding.
+This would help validate the variants predicted to be motif breakers.
 Alternatively for the SNVs predicted to create a new motif, ChIP experiments will help validate binding.

 Timeline